richzhang/colorization/README.md

 This repository contains:
  - (1) a test time demonstration using a pre-trained colorization network (in IPython notebook)
  - (2) code for training a colorization network
+ - (3) pre-trained AlexNet, used for representation learning tests

 ### Clone this repository ###
 Clone the master branch of the respository using `git clone -b master --single-branch https://github.com/richzhang/colorization.git`